 The Protecting Agencies will:

-Implement the initial response to an incident in accordance with the AIWFMPAIWFMP.
+Implement the initial response to an incident in accordance with the AIWFMP.

-Notify AIWFMPaffected jurisdictions of all incidents, including wildfires, false alarms, and suppression actions taken on non-escaped fires.
-Notify additional jurisdictions as they become affected by an incident.
+Notify Jurisdictional Agencies in accordance with the AIWFMP when incidents including wildfires, false alarms, prevention actions and non-statistical fire suppression actions occur on or threaten their lands.
 Notify affected jurisdictions of significant events on an incident including but not limited to:

 Increase or decrease in complexity